7oiden/mercury-shoes-sp2/README.md

 <h3>Admin section</h3>

-The admin section (apart from the log in form) must only be accessible to logged in admin users and must include the following features.
+The admin section (apart from the log in form) must only be accessible to logged in admin users and must include the following features:

 <h4>Login/logout:</h4>